TheShagwell/TheShagwell/README.md

 > 🚀 Am a frontend developer and a lover of backend technology from Lagos State, Nigeria.

->  ✌ I work also as a product Designer
+>  ✌ I work also as a Product Designer

 > 🎮 Am a big fan of playing soccer (eFootball) and action 😎 games.